-Hrishikesh Pardeshi is the co-founder at Flexiple, a fully remote bootstrapped company with $2 million + revenue.
-He is passionate about remote working and has also built Remote tools and & Remote Clan.
-As an influencer and a knowledgeable expert in the field of remote working, he's contribution as a guest speaker in this blog is of high value for anyone who reads this article !
+Hrishikesh Pardeshi is the co-founder at Flexiple, a fully remote bootstrapped company with $3 million+ revenue.
+He is passionate about remote working and has also built Remote Tools, Remote Clan & Writer Alpha.
+As an influencer and an expert in the field of remote working, his contribution as a guest speaker in this blog is of high value for anyone who reads this article!

 Before the Covid-19 pandemic, only a few people had any experience with remote working.
 However, this changed in March 2020 with the global shift to working remotely.
 Employees of tech companies everywhere started working from home and most of them have been liking the experience.
 In the US alone, the percentage of employees working from home 5 days a week has increased from 17 to 44 percent during the pandemic.